Lydia-Ye/Lydia-Ye/README.md

 ### Hi there 👋

-I'm Lydia Ye, from beijing China!
+I'm Lydia Ye, from Beijing China!

 - 🌱 I'm a sophomore at Grinnell College, double majoring Computer Science and Mathematics.
 - 🤔 I’m currently looking for a summer intership on software engineering.